hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 * `private_service_connection` - (Required) A `private_service_connection` block as defined below.

-* `ip_configuration` - (Optional) An `ip_configuration` block as defined below.
+* `ip_configuration` - (Optional) One or more `ip_configuration` blocks as defined below.
 This allows a static IP address to be set for this Private Endpoint, otherwise an address is dynamically allocated from the Subnet.
-At most one IP configuration is allowed.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.